chinapedia/wikipedia.abstract.en/Page/Inductor.md

 Toroidal-core inductor

-3Com_OfficeConnect_ADSL_Wireless_11g_Firewall_Router_2012-10-28-0869.jpg

 In an inductor wound on a straight rod-shaped core, the magnetic field lines emerging from one end of the core must pass through the air to re-enter the core at the other end.
 This reduces the field, because much of the magnetic field path is in air rather than the higher permeability core material and is a source of electromagnetic interference.
 A higher magnetic field and inductance can be achieved by forming the core in a closed magnetic circuit.
 The magnetic field lines form closed loops within the core without leaving the core material.
 The shape often used is a toroidal or doughnut-shaped ferrite core.
 Because of their symmetry, toroidal cores allow a minimum of the magnetic flux to escape outside the core (called _leakage flux_), so they radiate less electromagnetic interference than other shapes.
 Toroidal core coils are manufactured of various materials, primarily ferrite, powdered iron and laminated cores.[21]

 Variable inductor

-Rollspule.jpgs of radio transmitters.
+s of radio transmitters.
 One of the contacts to the coil is made by the small grooved wheel, which rides on the wire.
 Turning the shaft rotates the coil, moving the contact wheel up or down the coil, allowing more or fewer turns of the coil into the circuit, to change the inductance.]]

 Probably the most common type of variable inductor today is one with a moveable ferrite magnetic core, which can be slid or screwed in or out of the coil.
 Moving the core farther into the coil increases the permeability, increasing the magnetic field and the inductance.
 Many inductors used in radio applications (usually less than 100 MHz) use adjustable cores in order to tune such inductors to their desired value, since manufacturing processes have certain tolerances (inaccuracy).
 Sometimes such cores for frequencies above 100 MHz are made from highly conductive non-magnetic material such as aluminum.[22]
 They decrease the inductance because the magnetic field must bypass them.